Nick-Nick06/Nick-Nick06/README.md

 ## 💻 Background

 I have a background in web development, databases, cloud technologies, technical support, and IT projects.
-I enjoy learning how different technologies work together to build practical solutions.

 ## 🚀 Interests